benjiheath/weather-app/README.md

 ## Description

 Basic weather app built with React.
 My intention with this was primarily to practice dealing with APIs.
 Here I use the [MetaWeather API](https://www.metaweather.com/api/) to fetch weather and location data, and the geolocation API to display weather for user's location by default.
-This was also my first attempt at accurately reproducing a design.
-There are some visual discrepancies between the finished product and the original, but I'm happy with the result.
+This was also my first attempt at adhering closely to a design.
+There are some visual discrepancies between my product and the original, but I'm happy with how it turned out.

 <br>